Trip Report: The Magic of Colombia’s Birds and Wildlife!

 The next morning, after a good night’s sleep and a short drive through the town, we reached the Putumayo River and the boats that would take us to Playa Rica, a village a few wet miles away.
 Last year, I was honored to be part of the first group of tourists welcomed there!

 The warm early morning sun and the river’s strong but gentle current soon had us drowsy in the low, open canoe-like boat —until an unexpected brief downpour left us awake and huddled together, laughing and wiping rain from our faces.
-The shower didn’t disturb elegant striated herons along the banks at all!
+The shower didn’t disturb our “ship’s captain” or the elegant striated herons along the banks at all!

 After about forty minutes on the river, we arrived at... no dock.

-Building a nature tourism "industry" in this village is a community-wide project—almost everyone is involved.
+Building a nature tourism "industry" in this village is a community-wide project—almost every member of every family is involved.
 Ladies take turns looking after and preparing meals for visitors in the open community kitchen, the children are eager to help spot and identify the birds, frogs, and toads for you, and the men quickly point out that the rice and vegetables grown for village consumption (and our lunch) are farmed sustainably with methods aimed at protecting the area's biodiversity.

 Every person in this region has a story.
 Many would make you cry if anyone decided to stop looking toward the future long enough to share their past.
-The family at Amazon Bird is no exception.
+The family at Amazon’s Birds is no exception.
 This multi-generation, family-owned nature reserve right in the middle of a now busy urban area was once a thriving farm and a coffee plantation.
 And so were all their neighbors.

 Then came Colombia's infamous time of cartels and paramilitaries.
 The nightmare dragged on for forty years, with the local people caught in the middle.
-Sons and daughters, fathers and grandfathers died or disappeared—those who remained tried to hold on – or gave up and left.
+Sons and daughters, fathers and grandfathers died or disappeared, some gave up and escaped—those who remained tried to hold on.
+It was a precarious time.

 Finally, a new government, backed by and working for the people, created the framework for restored and lasting peace.
 A bright new future was dawning, but it was too late for many farmers in this small town.
-Exhausted families gave up and sold out to ramshackle development—all except one.
-They call their reserve Amazon Bird.
+Exhausted families sold out to ramshackle development—all except one.
+They call their reserve Amazon’s Birds.

 The original landowner, now frail, blind, and immensely proud, survived the turmoil, but not his son or wife.
 Their daughters and their grown children carry his passion for the land.
 And they have a new vision.
 They are restoring the land to the ecologically correct forest it once was, rebuilding its natural biodiversity, including the trees, plants, primates, birds, frogs, and their particular interest, fungi.
 Their goal is a sustainable future in nature tourism and research.
 They have already come a long way.